inbravo/travel/september-2017/tehri-dam.md

 ##  8:45 AM Rishikesh
 *	Arrived at spiritual capital of India, but soon took a left turn to skip its beautiful ashrams
 *	Hill climb is started, steep turns quickly alerted my throttle hungry mind to slow down
-*	No sign of traffic, I am mostly alone on these curvy roads
-*	The best part of journey is around me now ...
+*	No sign of traffic, I am mostly alone on these curvy roads.
+The best part of journey is around me now ...
 Hills!

 ![](https://github.com/inbravo/travel/blob/master/september-2017/images/t/IMG_20170909_084635.jpg)